-The waiting time for work permit cases is three months
+The waiting time for work permit cases is four months

 Which work permit cases do we prioritise?